joohnyfranzen/My-Property---Laravel-Project/README.md

 1. In the terminal type ```git clone https://github.com/joohnyfranzen/My_Property-Laravel_Project```
 2. Type the command "composer install".
 It will install all necessary php packages.
-3. After installing the dependencies you change modify .env.
+3. After installing the dependencies you modify .env.
 4. Finally with the command ```php artisan serve``` run the project.

+### About the project

+1. Seeing the need to understand the architecture of the laravel framework, I tried to study it, starting with courses on Youtube and then acquiring a course from udemy.

+2.In the project in question, I was able to learn several tools that I had used before with Node, but I realized that the Laravel framework has the aptitude and solidity to meet different demands in a practical and fast way, since inside it there is already a whole package of utilities.

 ### Database: